 Throughout the sixties there were few racehorses that were as successful as Arkle.
 Named after the Scottish mountain (shown in image), the Irish born thoroughbred won pretty much everything that you could do in that time and from his 35 races, lost only 3 times, highlighting just how successful he was.

 His rating of 212 was and still is the highest rating of any steeplechaser in the history of the sport.
-To put that into perspective, the popular Kauto Star only ever reached that of 191, some 21 point short of Arkle’s record.
+To put that into perspective, the popular Kauto Star only ever reached that of 191, some 21 points short of Arkle’s record level.

 But, it was at Cheltenham where the horse really stood out from the crowd and in particular, the Gold Cup.
 He managed to win the race on three separate occasions, but what was even more impressive was that it was in three consecutive seasons, highlighting the dominance of this magnificent horse in the mid-sixties.